 Expected outcomes of the project and of the project team are:

-An article for BERA’s magazine Research Intelligence
+A possible article for BERA’s magazine Research Intelligence

-BERA and BCF will support the successful applicant in the following ways:
+BERA and BCF will support and opportunities:

 Complimentary BERA membership for up to 3 members of the project team working in the school or college.
 (Colleagues in HE institutions are not eligible for free BERA memberships)

-A member of BCF steering committee will act as a point of contact and support for the project and be available for the duration of the
+A member of BCF steering committee will act as a point of contact and support for the project and be available for the duration of the project

 Copy-edit, design, publish and market the public facing final